lrvick/github-forged-sigs/README.md

 review/merge on your own local system as Torvalds intended.
 Then you don't actually need to trust GitHub at all, which is a major security win.

-Further say you want to prove that all commits and merge commits can't be made by stolen by remote actors via a compromised endpoint or similar.
+Further say you want to prove that signed commits and merge commits can't be made via keys stolen by remote actors from a compromised endpoint or similar.

 For even better security you can ensure everyone on your team maintains their signing keys exclusively on hardware security modules like yubikeys, so even